Terms and Conditions

 The exhibitor shall be deemed to have accepted the Terms and Conditions on accepting the offer of a stand.

-The Exhibitor must comply with the requirements of the organisers and where applicable with all rules and regulations issued by the owner of the Kensington Town Hall in force at the time of the Exhibition.
+The Exhibitor must comply with the requirements of the organisers and where applicable with all rules and regulations in force at the time of the Exhibition.